llfbandit/app_links/app_links/README.md

 Great!

 Now you can register your own scheme.
+On Windows, URL protocols are setup in the Windows registry.

-This package can not do it for you.
+This package won't do it for you (and will never sorry).

-You can make it with [url_protocol](https://pub.dev/packages/url_protocol) inside you app.
+You can achieve it with [url_protocol](https://pub.dev/packages/url_protocol) inside you app.

 But...
-The most relevant is to include those registry modifications into your installer to allow the unregistration.
+The most relevant solution is to include those registry modifications into your installer to allow the unregistration.
 </details>

 <br/>